dainst/idai-field/desktop/src/manual/manual.en.md

 * *Address*: Enter the address of the computer from which you want to download the project.
 This can either be the network address of another computer on which iDAI.field is currently open (this address can be viewed in the settings section *Your address*) or the address of a CouchDB database that is accessible via the internet or a local network (e.g. *https://field.dainst.org/sync* for the iDAI.field database server of the DAI).
 * *Project name*: The name of the project you want to download.
-* *Password*: The password of the project or iDAI.field installation from which you want to download the project.
+* *Password*: The password of the project or the iDAI.field installation from which you want to download the project.

 Please note that the download may take a longer time for larger projects.
 The downloaded project will be opened automatically afterwards and a synchronization connection will be established using the same credentials.